-5 Laboratory Physical Architecture

-- Figure 5-1 depicts the high-level physical architecture of the NCCoE IoT Onboarding laboratory environment in which the five trusted IoT device network-layer onboarding project builds and the factory use case build are being implemented.
-The NCCoE provides virtual machine (VM) resources and physical infrastructure for the IoT Onboarding lab.
-As depicted, the NCCoE IoT Onboarding laboratory - hosts collaborator hardware and software for the builds.
-The NCCoE also provides connectivity from the - 1266 IoT Onboarding lab to the NIST Data Center, which provides connectivity to the internet and public IP 1267 spaces (both IPv4 and IPv6).
-Access to and from the NCCoE network is protected by a firewall. - Access to and from the IoT Onboarding lab is protected by a pfSense firewall, represented by the brick - box icon in Figure 5-1.
+1309 5 Laboratory Physical Architecture 1310 Figure 5-1 depicts the high-level physical architecture of the NCCoE IoT Onboarding laboratory 1311 environment in which the five trusted IoT device network-layer onboarding project builds and the 1312 factory provisioning builds are being implemented.
+The NCCoE provides virtual machine (VM) resources 1313 and physical infrastructure for the IoT Onboarding lab.
+As depicted, the NCCoE IoT Onboarding 1314 laboratory hosts collaborator hardware and software for the builds.
+The NCCoE also provides 1315 connectivity from the IoT Onboarding lab to the NIST Data Center, which provides connectivity to the 1316 internet and public IP spaces (both IPv4 and IPv6).
+Access to and from the NCCoE network is protected 1317 by a firewall.
+1318 1319 1320 1321 1322 Access to and from the IoT Onboarding lab is protected by a pfSense firewall, represented by the brick box icon in Figure 5-1 .
 This firewall has both IPv4 and IPv6 (dual stack) configured.
-The IoT Onboarding - lab network infrastructure includes a shared virtual environment that houses a domain controller and a - vendor jumpbox.
+The IoT Onboarding lab network infrastructure includes a shared virtual environment that houses a domain controller and a vendor jumpbox.
 These components are used across builds where applicable.
-It also contains five - independent virtual LANs, each of which houses a different trusted network-layer onboarding build. - 1273 The IoT Onboarding laboratory network has access to cloud components and services provided by the - 1274 collaborators, all of which are available via the internet.
-These components and services include Aruba - 1275 Central and the UXI Cloud (Build 1), Platform Controller (Build 2), a MASA server (Build 3), Kudelski - 1276 keySTREAM application-layer onboarding service and AWS IoT (Build 4), and FoundriesFactory and - 1277 WISeKey INeS, which we anticipate will be used across numerous builds.
+It also contains five independent virtual LANs, each of which houses a different trusted network-layer onboarding build.
+1323 The IoT Onboarding laboratory network has access to cloud components and services provided by the 1324 collaborators, all of which are available via the internet.
+These components and services include Aruba 1325 Central and the UXI Cloud (Build 1), Platform Controller (Build 2), a MASA server (Build 3), Kudelski IoT 1326 keySTREAM application-layer onboarding service and AWS IoT (Build 4), and FoundriesFactory and 1327 SEALSQ INeS, which we anticipate will be used across numerous builds.